Alphatronics, Inc.Try Virtual Port Monitor

 The AVL Web Connector component is an OLE interface that allows posting of events and vehicle position data to the Mobile Monitor server.
 This allows the user to collect data from a different data source and post it to the Mobile Monitor system.
 AVL Web Connector provides an interface to the Mobile Monitor geocoder, enabling the user application to convert addresses to coordinates on the fly.
 Requires Microsoft Windows.

 Mobile Monitor is extensively documented.
-Call or email for additional details.
+Contact us for additional details.

 Resellers and system integrators welcome.